twoBirds/twobirds-core/README.md

 - ... ensures reusability of your code - since everything is a widget, you will build your own repository from the very start.
 - ... you can use it as simple helper library in an existing plain old website
 - ... you can migrate a plain old website to a SPA bottom-up
-- ... you can of course creating a new SPA top-down
+- ... you can of course create a new SPA top-down

 ## Description